Kalz123/Flood_detection_through_imagery/README.md

 # Flood Detection Through Imagery

+By: Scott Armstrong, Faisal Kalema, and Richard Ling General Assembly DSI-11 2020 Project #5 (Client Project with New Light Technologies) 05/15/20

 ## Overview / Problem Statement
 With the advanced technologies we currently have, pictures of anything can be spread very quickly around the world.
 In the event of a flood, we can see pictures of the food as it is happening.
 These pictures can show us the situation of the flood and its damages.
 Thus, if these images can show a severity level about the flood, it can give a first-hand notice to those who may be impacted to have early preparation.
 This leads to our problem statement: Can we use images to detect flooding and its severity?

 ### Data Collection
 #### New York Times API